-- 2.16 Section 7(2) (supplemented by Schedule 2, Part II) lists agencies that are exempt from the operation of the FOI Act in relation to particular documents.
-The list includes: - the Australian Broadcasting Corporation (ABC) and Special Broadcasting Service (SBS) in relation to program material and datacasting content (discussed below) - the Reserve Bank of Australia in relation to its banking operations and exchange control matters - the Australian Statistician, in relation to documents containing information collected under the Census and Statistics Act 1905 - the Attorney-General's Department in relation to its commercial activities and activities undertaken by the Australian Government Solicitor - various bodies such as Australia Post, Comcare, Commonwealth Scientific and Industrial Research Organisation (CSIRO), NBN Co and Medicare, in relation to documents in respect of commercial activities (discussed below). - 2.17 For a complete list of bodies exempt under s 7(2), see Schedule 2, Part II. - 2.18 The exemption for 'program material' of the ABC and SBS has been considered in Federal Court, AAT and IC review decisions.
-In Australian Broadcasting Corporation and Herald and Weekly Times Pty Limited, the AAT decided that program material means a document which is the program and all versions of the whole or any part of the program, any transmission broadcast or publication of the program, and includes a document of any content or form embodied in the program and any document acquired or created for the purpose of creating the program, whether or not incorporated into the complete program'.
-Documents containing salary information about ABC presenters, and documents relating to the classification of television programs, were neither 'program material' nor documents 'in relation to' program material.
-That latter phrase requires 'at least a reasonably direct relationship' or connection between a document
+- 2.17 Section 7(2) (supplemented by Schedule 2, Part II) lists agencies that are exempt from the operation of the FOI Act in relation to particular documents.
+The list includes: - the Australian Broadcasting Corporation (ABC) and Special Broadcasting Service (SBS) in relation to program material and datacasting content (discussed below) - the Reserve Bank of Australia in relation to its banking operations and exchange control matters - the Australian Statistician, in relation to documents containing information collected under the Census and Statistics Act 1905 - the Attorney-General's Department in relation to its commercial activities and activities undertaken by the Australian Government Solicitor - various bodies such as Australia Post, Comcare, Commonwealth Scientific and Industrial Research Organisation (CSIRO), NBN Co and Medicare, in relation to documents in respect of commercial activities (discussed below). - 2.18 For a complete list of bodies exempt under s 7(2), see Schedule 2, Part II. - 2.19 The exemption for 'program material' of the ABC and SBS has been considered in Federal Court, AAT and IC review decisions.
+In Australian Broadcasting Corporation and Herald and Weekly Times Pty Limited, the AAT decided that program material means a document which is the program and all versions of the whole or any part of the program, any transmission broadcast or publication of the program, and includes a

-See Australian Broadcasting Corporation v University of Technology, Sydney [2006] FCA 964; and Bell v Commonwealth Scientific and Industrial Research Organisation [2008] FCAFC 40.
+9 See Australian Broadcasting Corporation v University of Technology, Sydney [2006] FCA 964 and Bell v Commonwealth Scientific and Industrial Research Organisation [2008] FCAFC 40.

-Australian Broadcasting Corporation and Herald and Weekly Times Pty Limited [2012] AATA 914.
+10 Australian Broadcasting Corporation and Herald and Weekly Times Pty Limited [2012] AATA 914.

-11 Herald and Weekly Times Pty Ltd and Australian Broadcasting Corporation [2012] AlCmr 7; 'F' and Australian Broadcasting Corporation [2012] AlCmr 8; 'ER' and Special Broadcasting Service [2015] AlCmr 12; and Fist and Australian Broadcasting Corporation [2014] AlCmr 14.
+Herald and Weekly Times Pty Ltd and Australian Broadcasting Corporation [2012] AlCmr 7; 'F' and Australian Broadcasting Corporation [2012] AlCmr 8; 'ER' and Special Broadcasting Service [2015] AlCmr 12 and Fist and Australian Broadcasting Corporation [2014] AlCmr 14.